nikolaDrljaca/gateway-sample/README.md

 Given the service discovery pattern, the run order of the applications is important.
 Check the provided README files under each submodule for more details.

+Recommended approach would be to open the project root in IntelliJ.
+This would allow quick deployment, and fix any issues in Java SDK incompatibility.
+Alternatively, `maven` can be used to build and run the `.jar` files from the terminal.

+Another approach would be to use Docker, but this would require more setup in code and appropriate `.dockerfile`s for the modules.
+For reference `.dockerfile`s, check the other repositories' ex. [ktor-rmq](https://github.com/nikolaDrljaca/ktor-rmq/blob/main/Dockerfile)

 The project assumes a JDK is present on the system and has higher precedence in the system PATH.

 The project level Java SDK required is at least 17.